 Dr. Susan Ettinger, AKA Dr. Sue Cancer Vet, explains a study looking at HER2/neu and osteosarcoma on DOG CANCER ANSWERS.

 The Process of Dog Hormone Therapy

-Hormone therapy for dog cancer must be prescribed by your veterinarian, but you will probably be able to give the medication at home.
+Your veterinarian must prescribe hormone therapy for dog cancer, but you will probably be able to give the medication at home.

 Depending on your dog’s needs, hormone therapy may be prescribed for weeks, months, years, or the duration of their lifetime.1

 When Dog Hormone Therapy is Recommended

 Hormone therapy is not appropriate for all dog cancer cases and is not a common treatment.
 Your veterinarian will consider several factors before suggesting hormone therapy.
 These factors include:

 - Type of cancer (most likely mammary, prostate, uterine, or adrenal cancers)1